 This expert advice should get you off to a flying start.

-Before we get started, it’s important to note that there is no one true book or tutorial to start writing a song.
+Before we get started, it’s important to note that there is no one true method or tutorial to start writing a song.

 Just google “songwriting tips for beginners”, and you’ll see many different suggestions on how to write a song.